nginxinc/nginx-ingress-workshops/Azure/labs/lab0/readme.md

 ## Pulling NGINX Plus Ingress Controller Image using Docker and pushing to private ACR Registry

+1. For NGINX Ingress Controller, you must have the NGINX Ingress Controller subscription – download the NGINX Plus Ingress Controller (per instance) certificate (nginx-repo.crt) and the key (nginx-repo.key) from [MyF5](https://my.f5.com/).
+You can also request for a 30-day trial key from [here](https://www.nginx.com/free-trial-connectivity-stack-kubernetes/).

-1. First you need to configure the Docker environment to use certificate-based client-server authentication with F5 private container registry `private-registry.nginx.com`.<br/>
+2. Once you have the certificate and key, you need to configure the Docker environment to use certificate-based client-server authentication with F5 private container registry `private-registry.nginx.com`.<br/>
 To do so create a `private-registry.nginx.com` directory under below paths based on your operating system.
 (See [references](#references) section for more details)
      -  **linux** : `/etc/docker/certs.d`
      -  **mac** : `~/.docker/certs.d`
      -  **windows** : `~/.docker/certs.d`

-2. Copy `nginx-repo.crt` and `nginx-repo.key` file in the newly created directory.
+1. Copy your `nginx-repo.crt` and `nginx-repo.key` file in the newly created directory.
      -  Below are the commands for mac/windows based systems
         ```bash
         mkdir ~/.docker/certs.d/private-registry.nginx.com